- Jan. 17, 2018

 The Bank of Japan has been compiling the Flow of Funds Accounts Statistics (the FFA) since 1958, covering the data from 1954.
-The FFA is released quarterly; preliminary data is released about three months later, and final data about six months later.
-In principle, the FFA is revised retroactively every March.
+The FFA is released quarterly; preliminary data is released about three months later, and revised data about six months later.
+In principle, the FFA is revised retroactively once a year.

 The booklet is comprised of the following chapters.
 The first chapter outlines the FFA, and chapter two explains considerations to be made from a statistical viewpoint.
 Then, chapter three and four describe definition and scope of each figure by sectors and by transaction items.
 Compilation method of the FFA is outlined in chapter five.
 Chapter six details the relationship between the FFA and other statistics in order to provide better understanding of the framework of the FFA.

 The booklet mainly focuses on set of principles and concepts underlying the FFA, and has not provided detailed explanation on how each figure is estimated.
-For estimation method of individual figure, please refer to "Compilation Method of Japan's Flow of Funds Accounts (August 2006)".
+For estimation method of individual figure, please refer to "Compilation Method of Japan's Flow of Funds Accounts."

 E-mail : email@example.com